The Air Down There

 “It’s really just pond diving,” he says of Stoney Cove.
 “Once you’ve discovered the sea and currents and waves and salt and fish that aren’t brown, you don’t go back.”
 He’s been here for the last eight years, managing his own business, Borneo Dream, teaching people Professional Association of Diving Instructors (PADI) skills and leading dives around the coast.
 The weather here is steady all year, the fish are perennially colourful and Hammond has the casual contentment and bronzed skin of someone who has traded a grey country for one rendered in glorious Technicolor.

 Before getting to Malaysia, he had been diving in the Caribbean, the Red Sea, the Mediterranean, the Gulf of Mexico, extensively throughout Asia, and many more warm, exotic locations besides.
 Following a two-year stint of leading dives in the Seychelles, he stopped updating his logbook, but a conservative estimate would put him on well over 1,000 dives.
-These days, managing Borneo Dream he only finds himself in the water every 10 days or so – and even then, it might only be to do repairs on one of his two boats – but there’s no doubt he’s served his time beneath the waves.
+These days, managing Borneo Dream he only finds himself in the water every 10 days or so – and even then, it might only be to do repairs on one of his two boats.
+“For a time in the Seychelles, I fell out of love with it,” says Hammond as he checks our gear.
+“I think maybe I was diving too much.
+I miss it now, though.”

 Like thousands of recreational divers, he first came to Sabah in search of the near-mythical sites at Mataking and Sipadan.
 The latter was given a monumental PR boost in the 1980s when the father of modern diving, Jacques Cousteau, declared, “I have seen other places like Sipadan, 45 years ago, but now no more.
 Now we have found an untouched piece of art”.
 The site, on Sabah’s eastern coast, is so spectacular that people come from all over the world to dive it, but it’s challenging technically, and not much use for training total novices like me.